patricklafrance/wmfnext-shell/README.md

 # wmfnext-shell

+> **Warning**
+>
+> This repository will not be maintained as it's intention is to inspire teams by showcasing how a SPA federated application could be build on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).

 [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) is a great infrastructure piece to makes sharing code and dependencies between different independant codebases easier.
 But as is, it's pretty raw as it's a low level mecanism.

 This shell aims to add a very thin and opinionated layer on top of Webpack Module Federation and [React Router](https://reactrouter.com/) to complement the federation mecanism with additional functionalities.
 Those functionalities will gentle the adoption of a federated application architecture and provide an opinionated direction on how to implement a federated SPA application.